HL7/CDA-Examples/input/pagecontent/migrationnotes.md

 The following examples were NOT brought over via automatic process:
 - Any example with `Approval Status: Withdrawn` in the `Readme.md` file
 - Any example missing an `.xml` file (e.g. Medication Timing notes).
-These will be brought over as narrative guidance pages
+These were all brought over manually, cleaned up for Markdown / HTML formatting, and listed under the Guidance menu.
 - Full Document Examples
 - Guide Examples
 - Stylesheets